Hunter-Github/evil-and-not-wholly-awesome-firefox/README.md

 _Mozilla is entering in partnerships with commercial entities (like Telefonica) and considering radically changing the API which may kill the browser and its ecosystem.
 This necessitates starting an early search for respectable substitutes._

 * [PaleMoon](https://www.palemoon.org/) - GitHub repo is called [Pale-Moon](https://github.com/MoonchildProductions/Pale-Moon).
+* [IceCat](http://www.gnu.org/software/icecat/) - a GNUish fork which unfortunately lags behind FF at the moment.
 * [Mozilla Build Instructions](https://developer.mozilla.org/en-US/docs/Simple_Firefox_build) - the dev environment is huge.
 * [Linux build pre-requisites](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Linux_Prerequisites).